Edupoint’s StudentVUE Mobile App Named Educents Top App for Kids

-MESA, Ariz., Jan.
-9, 2017 (SEND2PRESS NEWSWIRE) — The StudentVUE® Mobile app from Edupoint® Educational Systems, creator of the industry-leading Synergy® Education Platform for K-12 student information and learning management, has been named a Top App for Kids by Educents, a parent- and teacher-directed online marketplace that shares new and innovative products designed to “get kids excited about learning.”
+MESA, Ariz., Jan 09, 2017 (SEND2PRESS NEWSWIRE) -- The StudentVUE(R) Mobile app from Edupoint(R) Educational Systems, creator of the industry-leading Synergy(R) Education Platform for K-12 student information and learning management, has been named a Top App for Kids by Educents, a parent- and teacher-directed online marketplace that shares new and innovative products designed to "get kids excited about learning."

 Like Edupoint's StudentVUE web portal, the StudentVUE Mobile app works with Synergy Student Education Platform to help students stay informed and engaged with their education by providing day-to-day insight into their academic performance, school events, and classroom happenings.
 StudentVUE Mobile supports multiple languages for school districts serving diverse populations.